beth94victoria/Portfolio/README.md

 A web server is a program that uses HTTP (Hypertext Transfer Protocol) to process and send web pages to a user in response to a user request.
 Domains are the network adresses that share a common suffix such as .com or .edu marking them for the users recognition.
 Web browsers are the software organisations used to access the world wide web, Internet explorer and google chrome are these such browers.
 The thing connecting all of these aspects is a user; we jump on a browser, type in a domain name such as facebook.com a web server finds this and we recieve it on our computer.

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)
+150 words) most of the technologies used today have a positive impact on the world today, my favourite web application is IMDB, as a lover of movies and trivia it comes in handy when I absolutely need to know when Hugh Jackman was born, or when Titanic was released.
+It